Crate Architecture

 Dependency Graph

-The workspace today contains repo-local policy tooling in jacquard-toolkit-xtask plus the routing crates jacquard-core, jacquard-traits, jacquard-adapter, jacquard-macros, jacquard-pathway, jacquard-field, jacquard-batman-bellman, jacquard-batman-classic, jacquard-babel, jacquard-olsrv2, jacquard-scatter, jacquard-router, jacquard-mem-node-profile, jacquard-mem-link-profile, jacquard-reference-client, jacquard-testkit, and jacquard-simulator.
+The workspace contains repo-local policy tooling in jacquard-toolkit-xtask plus the routing crates jacquard-core, jacquard-traits, jacquard-host-support, jacquard-cast-support, jacquard-macros, jacquard-pathway, jacquard-mercator, jacquard-batman-bellman, jacquard-batman-classic, jacquard-babel, jacquard-olsrv2, jacquard-scatter, jacquard-router, jacquard-mem-node-profile, jacquard-mem-link-profile, jacquard-reference-client, jacquard-testkit, and jacquard-simulator.
+The migrated research engine moved to the sibling DualTide repository.

 jacquard-core